-Yun Li is a Research Assistant Professor of Biostatistics.
+Yun Li is a Research Associate Professor of Biostatistics.
 She received her Ph.D. in Biostatistics from the University of Michigan in 2008 and joined the faculty that same year.
 Prior to her doctoral studies, she worked as a biostatistician at Duke Clinical Research Institute for two years, after she completed her Masters in Biostatistics from the University of North Carolina at Chapel Hill.
 She is currently a member of the University of Michigan Comprehensive Cancer Center, the Arbor Research Collaborative for Health and the Kidney Epidemiology and Cost Center.
 She has a wide range of methodological interests and has applied biostatistics to a number of scientific areas.

 Ph.D., Biostatistics, University of Michigan, 2008

 M.S., Biostatistics, University of North Carolina at Chapel Hill, 2001

 Research Interests & Projects

 I am interested in causal inference, missing data issues, Bayesian inference, surrogate and auxiliary data issues, mediation, intermediate outcomes, cancer statistics, mixed models, survival analysis and observational studies.
 I am currently developing statistical methods to quantify the causal relationship between an intermediate biomarker and a true endpoint in the presence of a treatment.
 I am also examining a shrinkage estimation approach to increase efficiency through the utilization of auxiliary variables when the true endpoint is not completely observed.
 I am particularly interested in developing statistical methods motivated by real world problems in medical research.